 C) know exactly where you are going when you start to read—to such a degree that you can even set up a time schedule of so many days per chapter to finish the book when you have to.

-For example: in Schultz’s book, the table of contents is broken down into chapters, and then into main parts.
+For example: in Schultz’s Old Testament Survey book, the table of contents is broken down into chapters, and then into main parts.

 Let’s start with the main parts first, and see how they relate.